PrefectHQ/prefect/docs/tutorials/first-steps.md

 !!! note "Flows return states"
     You may notice that this call did not return the number 42 but rather a [Prefect State object][prefect.orion.schemas.states.State].
     States are the basic currency of communication between Prefect Clients and the Prefect API, and can be used to define the conditions for orchestration rules as well as an interface for client-side logic.
+Data can be accessed via the `.result` attribute on the `State` object.

 ### Error handling